About the Author:

 Peptides intended for therapeutic use typically require different regulatory pathways.
 If a peptide is marketed to diagnose, treat, cure, or prevent disease, it's classified as a drug and must undergo FDA approval processes.
 This distinction holds even if the peptide consists of amino acids that could theoretically be classified as dietary ingredients.

 Enforcement creates additional complexity.
 The FDA has issued warning letters to companies selling peptides as research chemicals or supplements when those products were being used therapeutically.
+The political battle over these enforcement decisions is covered in our analysis of RFK Jr.'s peptide war with the FDA.
 The agency's position is that intended use, not just molecular composition, determines regulatory classification.

 The mechanisms of action reveal fundamental differences between categories.
 Therapeutic peptides are designed for specificity, targeting particular receptors or pathways with predictable effects.
 BPC-157, for example, interacts with growth factor receptors involved in angiogenesis and tissue repair through defined molecular pathways.